Michael Lewis (musician)

-Mike Lewis is an American saxophonist and bassist from Minneapolis, Minnesota.
+Michael Lewis is an American saxophonist and bassist from Minneapolis, Minnesota.
 He is a founding member of the contemporary jazz groups Happy Apple and Fat Kid Wednesdays.
 He plays electric bass in Alpha Consumer and saxophone in Bon Iver.
 He is also a member of the group Gayngs and formerly the hip hop group Fog.

 Lewis has recorded and performed live with Andrew Bird's band as well as Dosh.
 He has also recorded with the Tallest Man on Earth.